vi20251/plotnvision/README.md

 - Task 3: Spatial Mapping (Heatmap)
 - Task 4: Interactivity (Bonus)
 - Task 5: Perceptual Pitfalls
-- General Reflection Essay (on the root's/main's Readme.md)
+- General Reflection Essay (on the root's/main's Readme.md below)

 Happy visualizing!

+# General Reflection Essay

+**Instructions:**
+In 150–200 words, discuss how understanding human vision and perception can help AI engineers design better data visualizations and interfaces.
+Give at least one example from your own plots above.

+_Write your reflection essay below:_